Prime Pet Insurance

 You can purchase a Prime Pet Insurance pet insurance policy online.
-If you need help applying, call Prime Pet Insurance on 1300 881 735 (8am – 8pm AEST, Monday to Friday).
+If you need help applying, call Prime Pet Insurance on 1300 070 753 (8am – 8pm AEST, Monday to Friday).

 Prime Pet Insurance FAQs

-No, Prime Pet Insurance does not require medical records for it to insure your pet.
-However, if you want to try and insure your pet despite a pre-existing condition, you may need to submit veterinary records that verify that your pet has recently been free of signs, symptoms and any abnormality for 18 months.
+No, Prime Pet Insurance doesn’t require medical records to insure your pet.
+However, if you want to try and insure your pet despite a pre-existing condition, you may need to submit veterinary records that verify your pet has been free of signs, symptoms and any abnormality for 18 months.
 A review may be required by the insurer.
 Read the policy booklet that applies for more information.

 You can lodge a claim with Prime Pet Insurance either online or by post.
 More information about how to make a claim is available on the Prime Pet Insurance website.
 You can also call 1300 070 753 Monday to Friday 8am – 8pm AEST if you need help with your claim.

-Your Prime Pet Insurance pet insurance policy will automatically renew if you choose not to alter or cancel it after receiving your renewal notice.
-If you’re not sure whether to renew or switch, here’s our guide to renewing your pet insurance policy.
+Your Prime Pet Insurance policy will automatically renew if you choose not to alter or cancel it after receiving your renewal notice.

-With its royal theme, Prime Pet Insurance pitches its products as the perfect insurance policies for ‘your furry king or queen’.
-All its insurance products are underwritten by The Hollard Insurance Company Pty Ltd.
+With its royal theme, Prime Pet Insurance pitches its products as the perfect insurance policies to ‘Treat your pet like royalty!’‘ Its insurance products are issued by The Hollard Insurance Company Pty Ltd.